odebroqueville/contextSearch/README.md

 1. A **predefined AI Search** based on a prompt that you have saved in the Options page.
 You first select text on a web page which will be used as the context for your AI search.
 In your AI prompt template, %s will be replaced by the selected text.
 A predefined AI search is launched by clicking on the AI chatbot (which contains the AI prompt template that you want to use) from the context menu or from the grid of icons.
 For example, you could select a code block in a web page and use the AI chatbot ChatGPT with the AI prompt "Explain %s".
 This would open a new tab with the answer from ChatGPT explaining the code block selected.

 2. A **one-time AI Search** is not based on an existing AI prompt.
-A one-time AI search can be triggered in one of 2 ways: either by selecting "AI search..." from the context menu or by pressing the keyboard shortcut Alt+K. In both cases a new prompt window will open where you may first type the keyword corresponding to the AI chatbot that you'd like to use followed by a 'Space' character and then your AI prompt (which may contain %s if you'd like to use your text selection as the context for your AI search).
+A one-time AI search can be triggered in one of 2 ways: either by selecting "AI search..." from the context menu or by pressing the keyboard shortcut Alt+K. In both cases a new command window will open where you may first type the keyword corresponding to the AI chatbot that you'd like to use followed by a 'Space' character and then your AI prompt (which may contain %s if you'd like to use your text selection as the context for your AI search).
 Finally, press Enter.

 Typically, the predefined AI Search is based on an AI prompt template that you often plan to use, whereas the one-time AI Search, as its name suggests, is intended for a quick one-time use.